 The famous character of Peter Pan first appeared in the 1902 book The Little White Bird.
 Two years later, his play Peter Pan premiered on the London stage and became a great success.
 Audiences were drawn into the fantastical tale of the flying boy who never grew up and his adventures in Neverland with the Darling children.
 Barrie also wrote a book based on the play called Peter and Wendy, which was published in 1911.
 The book earned raves from critics.

 After Peter Pan, Barrie continued writing, mostly plays aimed at adults.
 Several of his later works had a dark element to them.
 The Twelve-Pound Look (1910) offers a glimpse inside an unhappy marriage and Half an Hour (1913) follows a woman who plans on leaving her husband for another man, but she decides she must stay when her husband severely injured in a bus accident.
 His last major play, Mary Rose, was produced in 1920 and centered on a son visited by his mother's ghost.

 J.M.
 Barrie died on June 19, 1937, in London, England.
 As a part of his will, he gave the copyright to Peter Pan to a children's hospital in London.
 After his death, Barrie's beloved characters were transformed into animated figures in the Disney classic Peter Pan (1953).
 The story was also the basis for the 1991 film Hook.
 And a live-action version of the story, Peter Pan, was released in 2003.

-Through the years, numerous stage productions of Peter Pan have produced and have starred such actresses Mary Martin and Kathy Rigby.
+Through the years, numerous stage productions of Peter Pan have produced and have starred such actresses Mary Martin and Cathy Rigby.
 Barrie's most famous play continues to be a favorite with young and old alike.

 © 2013 A+E Networks.
 All rights reserved.